Hussam-creator/cybersecurity-portfolio/Writeups/Offsec-pg/Resourced/README.md

 ...
 ```

-The dump succesfully recovered NTLM hashes for multiple domain users, which can be utilized fo techniques such as hash cracking and pass-the-hash.
+The dump succesfully recovered NTLM hashes for multiple domain users, which can be utilised for techniques such as hash cracking and pass-the-hash.

 ## Initial Access

-Next I deteremine whether the hashes can be used for authentication directly or would require to be cracked.
-The hashes were saved locally and the sprayed against the previously found users using **Netexec** to identify accounts with remote access privilege.
+Next I determine whether the hashes can be used for authentication directly or would require to be cracked.
+The hashes were saved locally and the tested against the previously found users using **Netexec** to identify accounts with remote access privilege.
 ```
 netexec winrm 192.168.226.175 -u users.txt -H hashes.txt
 ```